Lebanese Green Bean Stew (Loubieh Bzeit) Recipe – Lebanese Special

 Recipe Notes :

-Green Beans : Fresh green beans give the best texture, but frozen can be used if fresh are not available.
+Green Beans: Fresh green beans provide the best texture; however, frozen green beans can be used if fresh ones are unavailable.